james-txt/yaleswecas/Documentation.md

 ## React Frontend Server for PubMed Data

+The frontend server is built with Vite React.
+For testing, it utilizes Vitest and Pretender to mock HTTP requests.
+For styling, it uses Tailwind CSS for highly customizatible styling.

 ### App Component

 Sets up the routing for the application.
 It uses the `BrowserRouter` component from `react-router-dom` to enable routing.
 There are two routes defined: